 After lunch, we skipped the overnight stay, bought the t-shirt, and drove back to our Esterito neighborhood in La Paz.
 Three days into chasing Baja beach culture, we found ourselves craving the authenticity & comfort of a place that never seems interested in being a postcard.

-Exploring La Paz, BCS Mexico on Motorbike
+Exploring La Paz on Motorbike

 The moment we stopped treating La Paz as a base camp, it started to feel like home.
 With the curiosity of the beach investigations behind us, a relaxing and exciting vibe overcame us … every morning.
 There was nothing left to do except enjoy our neighborhood for the next 3 weeks.
 Some things were not as expected but they enhanced our trip so much more.